Nuts and Bolts

 I downloaded CAS Standards for one functional area from a member association’s website.
 Where can a get a copy of a set of Standards for a different functional area?

 CAS provides each of its member associations with the opportunity to link to two sets of CAS functional area standards on its website.
 Associations determine where to place these links at their own discretion; some are available only for members of those associations.
 You may purchase the most recent CAS Professional Standards for Higher Education book to obtain the standards.
-In addition, standards revised since the publication of last book can be purchased through the CAS Store.
+In addition, the most current version of all standards are available for purchase through the CAS Store.